Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 7.1 Encryption and Transmission Security

-All communication between apps, servers, and components occurs over encrypted HTTPS/TLS connections.
+All communication between apps, servers, and components, including all chat messages, occurs over encrypted HTTPS/TLS connections.

 Sensitive data (such as user IDs or store metadata) is stored in hashed or tokenized form whenever possible.